A&Spire to Illuminate Pillar 2

 Year 1: Arts & Sciences developed the Minor in Medical Leadership and the Bioethics certificate program.

-Year 2: The Office of Prehealth Studies (OHPS) is cooperating with Baylor’s Center for Global Engagement in the new Baylor Pre-Med in Dublin program, an opportunity exposing students to medical learning and practice in a different cultural setting.
+Year 2: The Office of Prehealth Studies (OHPS) is cooperating with Baylor’s Center for Global Engagement in the new Baylor Pre-Health in Dublin program, an opportunity exposing students to medical learning and practice in a different cultural setting.
 Several co-curricular events have been held through the Baylor Ethics Initiative.
 In addition, an Ethnic Studies certificate will develop these skills and dispositions.

 3.3 Continue to develop Medical College Admission Test (MCAT) and Dental Admission Test (DAT) programs and workshops to support students’ readiness and preparation for these tests.